 7a-7b.
 AIOTF checks the Permanent ID with ADM.
 The ADM retrieves the stored Temp ID_n and generate a session key and RANDAIOT_n.
 ADM responds with the Temp ID_n, the session key and RANDAIOT_n that was used to derive the session key.

-Editor’s Note: how the session key is derived is FFS.
+NOTE 1: The RANDAIOT_n is used for authentication of the device as specified in clause 5.2.2.
+The Session key is used for command protection as specified in clause 5.3.2.
+Both parameters are included in this procedure for completeness, but not used for Device ID protection.

 8. The AIoTF sends an Inventory Request to the NG-RAN.
 The Inventory requests include Temp ID_n, Correlation ID, follow-on command indicator and RANDAIOT_n.
 The Correlation ID is used to link all responses related this Inventory Request.

 9. The NG-RAN sends an Inventory Response to the AIOTF with the Correlation ID indicating that the Inventory Request is received successfully and will perform the service operation accordingly.

 10. The NG-RAN Reader sends the paging message which includes the Temp ID_n, Command Indicator, and RANDAIOT_n in the Container as specified in TS 38.300 [3].
+The paging message shall indicate that it is a paging message that updates the Temp ID.
 If a AIoT Device matches its identity to the Temp ID_n, the NG-RAN and AIoT device performs the Ambient IoT random access procedure as specified in TS 38.300 [3].
-The AIoT Device derives the session key using the RANDAIOT_n in the same way as ADM and integrity protects the Inventory response message as specified in clause 5.2.
+The AIoT Device derives the session key using the RANDAIOT_n in the same way as ADM and includes the authentication Respone RESAIOT in the Inventory response message as specified in clause 5.2.2.

 Editor’s Note: The Command Indicator may not be needed if an AS_ID is assigned in msg2 by NG-RAN.
 This needs to be checked.

-Editor’s Note: Integrity protection of the Inventory response message is FFS.

-Editor’s Note: How to address the replay attack is FFS.

-Editor’s Note: Linkability between step 10a (Paging request) and step 10d (D2R message) is FFS.
+NOTE 2: An attacker that replay the paging message may trigger the AIoT device to start the RACH procedure again, but only until the AIoT device has received a new Temp_ID_n+1 in the following command message.
+In worst case the device will not have enough energy to handle the command message step 14-16.

 The AIoT Device replies to the paging message with D2R with the Temp ID_n.

 11. The NG-RAN forwards the NAS message to the AIOTF in the Inventory Report message.

-12. The AIOTF verifies the Inventory Response message.
-The AIOTF requests the ADM to generate a new Temp ID_n+1.
-The ADM generates the next Temp ID_n+1 and stores it in the AIoT Device Profile.
+12. The AIOTF requests the ADM to verify the Inventory Response message and if verified to generate a new Temp ID_n+1.
+The ADM generates a new Temp ID_n+1 and responds to the AIOTF with the new Temp ID_n+1.

-Editor’s note: The impact of interaction between AIOTF and ADM is FFS.
-The analysis of load of ADM is FFS.
+NOTE: How the ADM generates the Temp ID_n+1 is left for implementation.

 13. AIOTF encrypts NAS message as specified in clause 5.3 using the session key, the NAS message includes both the command and new Temp ID_n+1.

 14. The NG-RAN Reader sends the R2D message which includes the encrypted NAS message (Command and new Temp ID_n+1) in the Container as specified by RAN2.

 15. AIoT device verifies and decrypts the NAS message and performs the command and stores the new Temp ID_n+1.

-Editor’s Note: how to handle if the AIoT device could not store the new Temp ID is FFS.
+A failure case can happen when the AIoT device sends the responds without being able to store the new Temp_ID_n+1 in its memory.
+The network can recover a AIoT device as specified in clause 5.4.2.3.

 16. The AIoT Device send a D2R message that includes encrypted NAS message.

 17. The NG-RAN sends a Command response that includes encrypted NAS message to the AIOTF.
 The AIOTF verifies and decrypts the NAS message.
+The AIOTF ask the ADM to store the Temp ID_n+1in the AIoT Device Profile